Aloysius Gonzaga: Patronage

-In 1729, Pope Benedict XIII declared Aloysius de Gonzaga to be the patron saint of young students.
+In 1729, Pope Benedict XIII declared Aloysius de Gonzaga to be the patron saint of youth and students, placing all schools under the patronage of the Saint.
 In 1926, he was named patron of all Christian youth by Pope Pius XI.
 Owing to the manner of his death, he has been considered a patron saint of plague victims.
-For his compassion and courage in the face of an incurable disease, Gonzaga has become the patron both of AIDS sufferers and their caregivers.
+For his compassion and courage in the face of an incurable disease, St. Aloysius Gonzaga has become the patron both of AIDS patients and their caregivers.
 Gonzaga is also the patron of Valmontone, a town in Lazio.

-Gonzaga is also celebrated in a small south Italy town called Alezio, as a patron of the town, celebrated on June 21.
+Aloysius Gonzaga is also celebrated in a small south Italy town called Alezio, as a patron of the town, celebrated on June 21.